rfong/sustenance/bread/ny_sourdough_bagels.md

 Main differences:
 - Moved the shaping step to after the cold fermentation, because I don't have room in my fridge for a whole tray of bagels.
-- Increased hydration ratio a couple percent.
+- Increased hydration ratio a little.
+It is my personal opinion (shared by many alt.bread users) that Reinhart's recipes tend to lean relatively dry & dense within bread genres.

 ### Scheduling